Peggy Flanagan: Minnesota House of Representatives

 Flanagan was elected to the Minnesota House of Representatives unopposed in a special election on November 3, 2015, and sworn in on November 9.
 Susan Allen (Rosebud) and Republican Steve Green (White Earth Ojibwe) were the only other Natives in the Minnesota State House at that time.

 Three other Native women sought election to the Minnesota legislature in November 2016: Mary Kelly Kunesh-Podein (Standing Rock Lakota) and Jamie Becker-Finn (Leech Lake Band of Ojibwe) ran for state representative seats and Chilah Brown (Mille Lacs Band of Ojibwe) ran for the Minnesota Senate.
 Kunesh-Podein and Becker-Finn were elected to the Minnesota House of Representatives and took office in January 2017.

 In 2017, Flanagan, Allen, Kunesh-Podein and Beck-Finn formed the Minnesota House Native American Caucus to represent issues of both urban and rural Native Americans and their other constituents.

 2016 Democratic National Convention

 Flanagan was invited to address the 2016 Democratic National Convention on July 28, 2016.
-She was the second Native American woman to address the DNC after Denise Juneau did so in 2012.
+She was the second Native American woman to address the DNC, after Denise Juneau in 2012.

 Lieutenant governor of Minnesota

 Elections

 In 2017, Flanagan became a candidate for lieutenant governor, joining U.S. Representative Tim Walz, who won the DFL primary in the 2018 Minnesota gubernatorial election.
 In the general election, Walz and Flanagan defeated the Republican nominees, Jeff Johnson and Donna Bergstrom.
-With their victory, she became the first racial minority woman elected to statewide office in Minnesota and the highest-ranking Native American woman in statewide elected office.
 Walz and Flanagan were reelected in 2022.

+2024 Democratic National Convention

+Flanagan was one of four chairs of the 2024 Democratic National Convention in Chicago.

+Political positions

+Flanagan has been described as a progressive Democrat.

+Flanagan is an advocate for Indigenous peoples' rights.
+While a legislator, she sponsored the creation of a task force on Missing and Murdered Indigenous Women.
+Later, she sponsored a mandate for tribal consultation in state affairs and as lieutenant governor created the nation's first Missing and Murdered Indigenous Relatives Office.

+While a legislator, she authored several bills for employer-provided childcare and state-sponsored childcare assistance.

+Flanagan supports transgender rights and providing gender-affirming care to transgender youth.
+She supported Walz's executive order protecting access to gender-affirming care for adults and youth.